OpenRTX/openrtx.github.io/linux.md

 ### Going Further

-In theory, you could create a named pipe at `/tmp/baseband.raw` and write to it useing GNU Radio.
+In theory, you could create a named pipe at `/tmp/baseband.raw` and write to it using GNU Radio.
 Something like a source, with resampling to 24kHz if required, then float to short, then a file sink should work.